DiffBreak: Is Diffusion-Based Purification Robust?: Broader Impact Limitations

 While we do not report formal error bars or confidence intervals, this decision aligns with standard practice in the literature (e.g.,~\cite{kang2024diffattack,liu2024towards}) due to the high computational cost of gradient-based \textit{DBP} attacks.
 Instead, we perform extensive experiments and also provide repeated empirical trials and variance analyses in \aref{app:practical_examples} that confirm our conclusions are robust, despite the absence of formal statistical intervals.

-Although our main text focuses on conceptual and empirical flaws in \textit{DBP}, \aref{app:stoc} and \aref{app:mem_efficient_algs} provide theoretical and asymptotic cost analysis, and \aref{app:ablation} presents latency measurements and real-world speedup comparisons.
+Although our main text focuses on conceptual and empirical issues in \textit{DBP}, \aref{app:stoc} and \aref{app:mem_efficient_algs} provide theoretical and asymptotic cost analysis, and \aref{app:ablation} presents latency measurements and real-world speedup comparisons.
 Our module is efficient, scales linearly with diffusion steps, and outperforms prior implementations in both latency and throughput.
 Thus, while cost is not emphasized in the main paper, it is extensively addressed and poses no limitation in practice.
+Nonetheless, even with our efficient implementation, the dominant cost from \textit{DBP} itself is inherited by attacks and robustness evaluations, rendering them costly regardless.
+That said, \textit{DBP}'s practicality may improve with advanced hardware or more efficient schemes in the future.